-Difference between Balance of Trade and Balance of Payments
+Decoding the Differences: Balance of Trade VS Balance of Payments

-Following is the relationship between Balance of Trade and Balance of Payments:
+Following is the distinguish between bop and bot:

-(1).
-The balance of trade is a narrow concept, while the balance of payment is a wider concept. in fact, the balance of payments includes in its structure is the nation of the balance of trade.
+The balance of trade is a narrow concept, while the balance of payment is a wider concept.

 On the other hand, the balance of payments is more compressive in scope and covers the total debits and credits of all items visible- as well as invisible.